rubygems/rubygems.github.io/_posts/2019-03-05-security-advisories-2019-03.md

 path-checking code for symlinks), it would delete the target destination.
 If that destination was hidden behind a symlink, a malicious gem could delete arbitrary files on the user's machine, presuming the attacker could guess at paths.
-Given how frequently gem is run as sudo, and how predictable paths are on modern systems (/tmp, /usr, etc.), this could likely lead to data loss or an unusable system.
+Given how frequently `gem` is run as sudo, and how predictable paths are on modern systems (`/tmp`, `/usr`, etc.), this could likely lead to data loss or an unusable system.

 ### Reporter